 But all their works made me feel as if I was the dirt to their flower.
 I was happy for them, but there was no competition.
 Of course, they had to be better than me.
 They had years of experience.
 Some had workshops before whereas I’ve never had another dedicated writer to share my work with.

 I bit my lower lip as the class was dismissed.
 Some students bolted out the door, but I took my time.
 I stayed, half listening to some students introduce theirselves to our professor.
 I made mental notes of who each of them were.
 Next class, I’d learn more about them with more mental notes.
 I had to catch up.

-My favorite word has been ‘courage’ for a while, but I always felt I didn’t have any.
-I always shut down with new experiences.
+My favorite word had been ‘courage’ for a while, but I always felt that I didn’t have any.
+I always shut down and ran from new experiences.
 I froze up every time.
 But, somehow, I unfroze when my professor asked if I was okay.

 My writing exercise was still in my hands.
 “I’m actually a freshman.
 I noticed there was no other freshman here…” …in this junior level class… “I was wondering if you could read some of my work.
 See if I’m good enough.”

 “Of course.”
 She took the paper without a smile.
-I’m not sure where her smile went.
+I wasn’t sure where her smile went.
 I wasn’t good with words.
 Words always tripped me up in my speech.
 I could’ve said that better for her and maybe she would’ve still smiled.

 She nodded along a couple of times.
 Her face stayed blank for the most part, hidden.

 “This is good,” she said, handing my paper back to me.
 “You don’t need to worry about being in this class.
 Obviously, you have the ambition to be here.
 You’ll do well here.”

 My writing improved the most in that semester than in any other year I’ve ever written because of her motivation.
 She still stayed the most encouraging teacher I’ve had ’til this day.
 In a world of subjective opinions to everything I create, she stood as my barrier.
 I was grateful for that.